wavemotion-dave/NINTV-DS/README.md

  * Tons of button / controller mapping options.
 Dual-Controller support (run and shoot at the same time).
  * JLP support for accelerated functions, extra RAM and flash memory.
 When loading a game, use the X button to load and force JLP support ON if not auto-detected.
- * ECS support for ECS games including sound-enchanced games like Space Patrol.
+ * ECS support for ECS games including sound-enchanced games like Space Patrol (use ECS mini-Keyboard Overlay)

 Missing / Known Issues :
 -----------------------
 * ECS support is minimal.
-Missing full keyboard and no bankswitch support either.
+No UART / Cassette and no bankswitch support either.
 This means you can't play World Series Baseball but you can play MindStrike (keys 6789 for 'START'), Jetsons and Scooby Doo Maze Chase.
-Each ECS game will allow you to use the Intellivision Keypad to enter just enough keyboard information to start the game.
+Each ECS game will allow you to use the Intellivision Keypad to enter just enough keyboard information to start the game or you can pick the ECS mini-keyboard overlay.

 Check for updates on my web site : https://github.com/wavemotion-dave/NINTV-DS